bqi343/cp-notebook/README.md

 ## Getting Started

+Start learning C++ simply by searching up a tutorial [such as this](https://www.google.com/url?q=http%3A%2F%2Fwww.cplusplus.com%2Fdoc%2Ftutorial%2F&sa=D).
+No prior experience is needed!
+If you know some other language such as Java, I recommend you switch to C++ ASAP.
+[Codefights](https://codefights.com/) is a good way to practice syntax.
+[This link](https://www.quora.com/What-is-a-good-schedule-to-follow-for-becoming-better-at-competitive-programming-for-beginners) is helpful.

-Start learning any one of the above languages simply by searching up a tutorial [such as this](https://www.google.com/url?q=http%3A%2F%2Fwww.cplusplus.com%2Fdoc%2Ftutorial%2F&sa=D) and attempting some of the USACO bronze problems.
-You should be able to get past USACO Bronze fairly quickly, assuming you know how the input / output works.
-After that, you can start doing past USACO problems as well as the USACO training pages.
-(I haven't actually worked through any books.)
+Attempt some USACO Bronze problems.
+Assuming you know how the input / output works, you should soon be able to advance to silver.
+After that, you can start doing past USACO silver problems as well as the USACO training pages.
+Also, start doing contests!
+[AtCoder Beginner Contests](http://atcoder.jp/) are recommended.

-Once you are familiar with the basics and learn some algorithms, you can start doing some contests.
-[AtCoder Beginner Contests](http://atcoder.jp/) are a good place to start.
+[Also, check out the rest of the resources!]

 ## Why did I create this?

 Obviously, there are many resources which already exist.
-However, most of them were either too long and overwhelming, or lacking in some aspect.
-Also, none of them focused specifically on USACO contests.
+However, most of them were either too long, or lacking in some aspect.
+Furthermore, none of them focused specifically on USACO contests.
 Therefore, I decided to create a personal collection which I could easily refer to during CodeForces contests or ahead of USACO contests.

 ## Very Rough Codeforces to USACO
   * 1200+: Silver
   * 1400+: Gold
   * 1600+: Platinum
   * 1800+: Training Camp

-## A Reminder For Myself

-**Always** check for typos and integer overflow.